hpcoloma/project-portfolio-2/README.md

 ### Site Owner Goals
 ## **Design**<a name="design"></a>
 ### Wireframes
+I used [Balsamiq](https://balsamiq.com) to generate digital sketches of how I want my site to look like on different devices.
+Balsamiq had helped me visualised my idea and finalised my design before I start writing my codes.

+- **Home screen/Main Menu**

+    INSERT PHOTO HERE

+- **Information**

+    INSERT PHOTO HERE

+- **Instruction**

+    INSERT PHOTO HERE

-- **Desktop Wireframes**
+- **Calculate Pay**
+    - *Basic and results*

+        INSERT PHOTO HERE

+    - *Advanced and results*

+        INSERT PHOTO HERE

 ### Colour Scheme
 I wanted a combination of earthy tones with vibrant pops of colors that creates a versatile and balanced palette.
 I searched for a logo that would match my project idea.
 Logo that has a calculator and euro sign.
-I found this [image](https://cdn-icons-png.flaticon.com/128/9720/9720608.png) on the web for my logo and this [background image](https://cdn.stackoverflow.co/images/jo7n4k8s/production/81cf622ff38560139839d5be23fff951bd33a243-1420x920.png?rect=0,87,1420,746&w=1200&h=630&auto=format&dpr=2) and instantly feel inlove with the colors.
-So I created a palette for all the colors in the photos.
+I found this [LOGO IMAGE](https://cdn-icons-png.flaticon.com/128/9720/9720608.png) on the web for my logo.
+I changed the dollar sign to euro sign.
+I also found this [BACKGORUND IMAGE](https://cdn.stackoverflow.co/images/jo7n4k8s/production/81cf622ff38560139839d5be23fff951bd33a243-1420x920.png?rect=0,87,1420,746&w=1200&h=630&auto=format&dpr=2) and instantly liked the color combination.
+So I created a palette from these photos by uploading them to [Adobe Color](https://color.adobe.com) to get the hex codes for some of the color shades on the photos.

 ![Colour Palette used](assets/images/colourpalette1.PNG)
 ![Cour Palette used](assets/images/colourpalette2.PNG)